geotrellis/geotrellis-netcdf/README.md

 ```
 is where the local or remote NetCDF file is opened.

-Notice that there are different code paths for S3 versus other locations; that is not strictly necessary and is done for efficiency.
+Notice that there are different code paths for S3 versus other locations; that is not strictly necessary, but is done only for efficiency.
 `NetcdfFile.open("s3://...")` returns a perfectly working `NetcdfFile`, but its underlying buffer size and cache behavior are not optimal for GDDP.
 That is further discussed [below](#future-work-better-s3-caching).